Operations and Instructor Team

-As Education Coordinator and Lead Youth Instructor for ICG, Joe designs and implements all of ICG’s youth glass art programs.
+As Education Manager for ICG, Joe designs and implements all of ICG’s youth glass art programs.
 Joe strives to introduce a fresh approach to the traditional craft of glass making while sharing his passion for glassblowing with the youth of Chicago.
 Joe received his art degree from Illinois State University where he studied under renowned glass blower John Miller.

 Josh received his Bachelor’s of Fine Art’s in 3D Design from University of Wisconsin-Stevens Point, where he studied under glass artist Jon Chapman.
 Josh started his glass career as an intern at Ignite Glass Studio during his senior year in college and quickly moved to a full-time position where he currently serves as a key driver of – and instructor for- the Ignition team.
 Josh works hand in hand with members of ICG and Ignite Glass Studio to provide Chicago teens a safe space for creative exploration.